 Ultimately, Churchill found liberation from the awfulness of the human world with painting’s fortuitous wormhole into our planet’s often overwhelming beauty: “I think the heightened sense of observation of Nature is one of the chief delights that have come to me through trying to paint.”

 I wonder if the reason landscapes mean so little to us now is that they are a product of something we would never want for ourselves—time spent deeply engaged in looking.
 We no longer have the patience or desire to look; we refuse to make that investment.

-We have learned over the decades to look away from nature of a means of solace and escape.
+We have learned over the decades to look away from nature as a means of solace and escape.
 How interesting that now, as our natural world begins to slip away for good, we put value on the artistic work of someone like Churchill—a figure who had many very important things to look after, and yet he chose to look at what was there. §